rahmaeBrahi/computer-vision-project/README.md

 #  Computer Vision Tracking Project

 This project demonstrates object tracking using the YOLOv5 model.
 The tracking process is implemented in the `main.py` file and uses videos as input.
+You can select which person to track by clicking on them in the video — the system is capable of tracking **any person** that appears in the input video.
 ---

 ## Project Structure